couchbase/n1k1/README.md

     value.NUMBER during every Evaluate()?
     - see the ExprCmp() implementation to see how this works.

+- NEST should spill out to disk when it gets too big?
 - NEST via hash-join?

 - UNION-ALL data-staging batchSize should be configurable?